 Q. Were you already familiar with Slavic folklore and, specifically, the legends surrounding Baba Yaga?
 Did you need to do any additional research when you wrote the story?

 I was fairly familiar with it as a cultural trope, but I was not familiar with the actual legends.
-Research is one of my favorite parts of working in this franchise, since it’s not just inspiration but the actual solid grounding we want to connect to at all times.
+Research is one of my favourite parts of working in this franchise, since it’s not just inspiration but the actual solid grounding we want to connect to at all times.
 There’s quite a few variants of the legends, but we tried to incorporate the major iconic imagery, such as the famous walking house, or the less famous cup that Baba Yaga flies around in.

 There’s a much greater challenge with something so clearly mythic as this story to connect it to the real, grounded roots of Tomb Raider, as opposed to more historical occurrences, but that’s the best challenge to be given.
 Some of the less well-known elements of the myth still show up in small places, like in the names of the achievements (e.g. Vasilisa’s Lanterns!)